Red Square, Россия - Things to Do in Red Square

 Top Things to Do in Red Square

-Booking Tip: Book tickets online in advance (around $15-30) as daily visitor numbers are limited.
-Choose morning slots for smaller crowds and consider guided tours for historical context.
-The Armory requires separate tickets and sells out quickly during peak season.
+Booking Tip: Book tickets online in advance (around $15-20) as daily visitor numbers are limited.
+Visit early morning or late afternoon to avoid crowds, and consider guided tours ($30-50) for deeper historical context and skip-the-line access.

 Visit St. Basil's Cathedral